 Sony Pictures Animation became a studio on the rise in the animation stakes in the 2000s with the likes of Monster House (2006), Open Season (2006), Surf’s Up (2007), Cloudy With a Chance of Meatballs (2009), The Smurfs (2011), Hotel Transylvania (2012) and sequels, The Emoji Movie (2017), Peter Rabbit (2018), as well as their collaborations with Aardman Animation, Arthur Christmas (2011) and The Pirates!
 Band of Misfits (2012).
 Of recent, Sony’s animated films have been released direct to Netflix, as Vivo also is, with the likes of The Mitchells vs the Machines (2021) and Wish Dragon (2021).

 Vivo was the third directorial outing for Kirk DeMicco the director of Space Chimps (2008), co-director of The Croods (2013) and a writer on Quest for Camelot (1998), Racing Stripes (2005) and The Croods: A New Age (2020).
 The film was largely conceived by Lin-Manuel Miranda who writes the songs, voices the title role and also produces.
 Miranda, who comes from Puerto Rican parents but was born in New York City, came to fame as author of the musicals In the Heights (2005) and Hamilton (2015).
-These have been his springboard to success elsewhere, being employed by Disney to write the scores for Moana (2016), while making an on-screen appearance in Mary Poppins Returns (2018).
+These have been his springboard to success elsewhere, being employed by Disney to write the scores for Moana (2016) and the story and songs for Encanto (2021), which similarly places a focus on South American culture, while making an on-screen appearance in Mary Poppins Returns (2018).
 The script comes from Miranda’s regular co-writer Quiara Alegria Hudes.

-Vivo reminds of when Disney began a strategy to embrace different world cultures with films like Pocahontas (1995), Mulan (1998), Lilo & Stitch (2002) and Moana.
+Vivo reminds of when Disney began a strategy to embrace different world cultures with films like Pocahontas (1995), Mulan (1998), Lilo & Stitch (2002), Moana, Raya and the Last Dragon (2021) and Encanto.
 The complaint one would have is that in most of these cases, the setting of the story in a different place does nothing more than reduce it to a series of cultural cliches.
 With Vivo, Kirk DeMicco takes on Cuba.
 The first 20 or so minutes of the film deliver a beautifully detailed and rendered depiction of Havana that comes with a great deal of vibrance and colour.